 COMMON TYPES OF BUSINESS IDENTITY THEFT

 • Establishing temporary office space (local or out-of-state) and/or bank and merchant accounts in your business’s name. • Fraudulent ordering of merchandise or services on Net Terms, with stolen debit/credit card information or with bogus bank account information of your business. • Responding to “spam”– unsolicited E-mail – representing themselves as a: State of Federal Agency ie….IRS.
-Requesting employee personal data, bank account information, and other sensitive information of the business. • Using business owners, directors, officers personal identifying information in concert with the underlying business data to obtain and secure, credit, services, merchandise, or cash. • Bank Fraud – With the right credentials business identity thieves can exploit and wipe out your bank account with little protection. • Filing deceptive documents with the Secretary of State’s, in order to change the business’ registered address or the names of owners, directors, officers or managers of a company, which then can subsequently perpetuate the fraudulent schemes, of establishing lines of credit or loans with banks and retailers.
+Requesting employee personal data, bank account information, and other sensitive information of the business. • Using business owners, directors, officers personal identifying information in concert with the underlying business data to obtain and secure, credit, loans, services, merchandise, or cash. • Bank Fraud – With the right credentials business identity thieves can exploit and wipe out your bank account with little protection. • Filing deceptive documents with the Secretary of State’s, in order to change the business’ registered address or the names of owners, directors, officers or managers of a company, which then can subsequently perpetuate the fraudulent schemes, of establishing lines of credit or loans with banks and retailers.

 HOW TO PROTECT YOUR COMPANY FROM BUSINESS IDENTITY THEFT